DionKill/ps4-linux-tutorial/docs/postinstall.md

 > [!WARNING]
 > Some packages can't be updated on PS4, at least for the time being.
 This is because they are specifically tailored to the system, and updating them breaks the entire OS.

+> [!IMPORTANT]
+> Video drivers are being made for Arch, you can download them using the `video-drivers-ps4` AUR package.
+It hasn't been fully tested.
+More on the tux4orbis Discord.

 ::: details Debian/Ubuntu based distros (untested)
 To make sure that the PS4 packages don't get updated run the command below:
 ```bash